hande-qmc/hande/documentation/users_guide/hubbard.rst

 In contrast, an FCIQMC calculation can only consider a single block of the Hamiltonian matrix.
 The spin polarisation must be specified and the symmetry of the determinant is currently hard-coded.

+These options do not apply to the Heisenberg model.

 **ms** *ms*
     Integer.